swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 #### Installing the llvm-toolchain

-A number of the packages require the `llvm-toolchain` in order to work.
+A number of the modules require the `llvm-toolchain` in order to work.
 Regardless of whether you are using the Enterprise or Community Edition, you will need to install the same version.

 This is installed simply using the `gu` command: